The Board of Trustees as a whole is collectively responsible for delivering the long term success of the charity.

-The charity’s governance framework is in alignment with the principles of the 'Charity Governance Code for Larger Charities', published by the Charity Commission in 2017.
+The charity’s governance framework is in alignment with the principles of the 'Charity Governance Code for Larger Charities', published by the Charity Commission in 2017, and refreshed in 2020.
 The charity is committed to maintaining the highest standards of governance and uses the code as a practical point of reference to drive a process of continual improvement built upon the code’s principles, rationales and key outcomes.

-The Code’s seven principles cover organisation purpose; leadership; integrity; decision making, risk and control; board effectiveness; diversity; and openness and transparency.
+The Code’s seven principles cover organisation purpose; leadership; integrity; decision making, risk and control; board effectiveness; equality; diversity and inclusion; and openness and transparency.

 The Board has a schedule of specific matters reserved to it for decision and it delegates specific duties to Committees of the Board.

-They meet four times each year and additional meetings are convened as and when required.
+They meet five times each year and additional meetings are convened as and when required.